FreeCAD/FreeCAD-documentation/wiki/Developing_FreeCAD_with_KDevelop.md

 ## Prerequisites

 -   (optional) an account on github or gitlab (or another 3rd party source code hosting services).
-Note   * as of this edit, FreeCAD uses Github.
+Note: as of this edit, FreeCAD uses Github.
--   An up to date version of [KDevelop](https   *//www.kdevelop.org/)
+-   An up to date version of [KDevelop](https://www.kdevelop.org/)
 -   Some basic understanding about `git` (see [Source code management](Source_code_management.md))

 ## Usage